-GETTING STARTED WITH YOUR CONCEALMENT BELT.
+GETTING STARTED WITH YOUR CONCEALMENT LINER.

 WARNING: Our products are specifically designed for the concealed carry of firearms.
 Using it for purposes outside of its intended function may compromise safety, performance, and durability.
+Apply the provided thread locker to ensure that the screws do not back out while using the concealment liner.

 Concealment Labs supports safe, responsible firearm ownership and use.

-Sizing Your Belt.
+Sizing Your Liner.

-Adjusting Your Belt.
+Adjusting Your Liner.

 Our Concealment Labs belts are specifically designed for carrying a pistol rig AIWB, lining the inside of your pants.
 Before wearing ensure that all the screws are tight.
 Not using your belt as intended may cause excess wear and damage to the belt.